siinatra35/write-ups/HTB/Retired Machines/sense.md

 ![systemusers](https://imgur.com/KzHy2RF.png)

 Once logged in using <code>Rohit:pfsense</code>
-Since pfsense is the defualt password for pfsense.
+Since pfsense is the default password for pfsense.

 ![pass](https://imgur.com/6PSIo6A.png)